-It was drizzling as we stepped off the train at the Saint-Émilion station, so we pulled up our hoods and covered our backpacks before charting the path on my cell phone and setting off.
+It was drizzling as Pat and I stepped off the train at the Saint-Émilion station, so we pulled up our hoods and covered our backpacks before charting the path on my cell phone.
 We turned away from the ancient wine town barely visible on the hilltop and headed three-miles in the opposite direction.

 Château Milens was our destination—a Bordeaux vineyard that produces between 5,000 and 15,000 bottles per year, depending, we would soon learn, on the weather.
 Our appointment was in an hour.
 We had no idea what to expect as we walked past plot after plot of grape vines and homes more modest than their designation of château evoked.